CuteNikki/discord-bot/README.md

 export default new Command({
   // The module this command belongs to.
   // It categorizes commands in the commands list.
+  // It disables this command if the module is disabled.
   module: ModuleType.General,
   // 1 second cooldown between command uses.
   cooldown: 1_000,